davidstone/isocpp/operator-spaceship/I-did-not-order-this.md

 ## Purpose

 There are many types in the standard library that have comparison operators that defer to the comparison operators of some template parameter (for instance, `vector`, `tuple`, and `variant`, henceforth "wrappers").
 This paper explores the issues surrounding `operator<=>` for such wrappers.
 In particular, for some types, there is an important reason to define `operator==` and `operator!=` even in a world with `operator<=>`: it is sometimes cheaper to determine that two values are not equal than it is to determine in which way they are unequal.
 The canonical example here is differently-sized containers.
 Comparing their sizes is cheap (single integer comparison that does not need to follow a pointer), but comparing a value could be arbitrarily expensive.
-The current behavior of containers like `std::vector` is that no comparisons are performed on the contained objects if the sizes are not equal.
+The current behavior of containers like `vector` is that no comparisons are performed on the contained objects if the sizes are not equal.
 It would be an unfortunate pessimization if `operator==` on a `vector<int>`, `vector<vector<int>>`, `tuple<vector<int>>`, or `struct { vector<int>; }` suddenly got slower in C++20.
 This paper explores several potential solutions to decide how to specify `operator<=>` for wrapper types.

 ## Prior work